MCStuart/100-days-of-code/log.md

 **Today's Progress** Set up cloudwatch, IAM permissions, RDS, and Route53

 **Thoughts** More AWS tomfoolery today.
 I would like to get back to 'real' coding soon in Lambda, but I have a fully architected project now!

+---
+## Challenge Failed, Restarted Count
+---

+### Day 1: April 20, 2020

+**Today's Progress** Did algorithm practice with someone I met on slack.
+They were simple string and array type problems.

+**Thoughts** I'm bummed I missed more than a day in a row.
+I only let myself down.
+I'm keeping things going anyway because I would really like to say that I successfully completed the #100DaysOfCode challenge.